Benchmarking Kendall's Tau in R and Rcpp

 This post explores the performance of various data formats in R for reading and writing operations, highlighting file size, speed, and memory usage.

-The ability to accurately model and interpret complex data sets is paramount.
-This technical exploration delves into three sophisticated modelling techniques: Polynomial Models, Fractional Polynomials, and Spline Models.
+1 Polynomial models 2 Fractional polynomial models 2.1 Finding optimal power Values in fractional polynomials 3 Spline models 3.1 Example 3.2 Challenges 3.3 Selection process for spline models 4 Citation The ability to accurately model and interpret complex data sets is paramount.
+This technical exploration delves into three sophisticated modelling techniques: - Polynomial Models, - Fractional Polynomials, and - Spline Models.
 Each of these models serves as a fundamental tool in the statistical toolkit, enabling us to capture and understand the intricacies of linear and non-linear relationships inherent in real-world data.

-My work focuses on advanced statistical modelling, the development of economic and sustainability selection indices, interactive dashboards, and reproducible pipelines (Docker), delivering decision‑ready insights in agriculture and sports performance.
+I focus on advanced statistical modelling, economic and sustainability selection indices, interactive dashboards, and reproducible (Dockerised) pipelines that deliver decision-ready insights for agriculture, genetics, and sports performance.

-Explore my publications, upcoming talks, and recent work.
-If you are interested in collaboration or would like to learn more, please get in touch.
+Explore my publications, projects, and recent work.
+If you are interested in collaborating or would like to learn more, please get in touch.

-Stay connected and follow my journey in statistical modelling and data analysis:
+Stay connected and follow my work in statistical modelling and data analysis: